mikepfrank/GLaDOS/README.md

 ### Test Script ([`test-server.sh`](test-server.sh "test-server.sh file"))

-This executable test script launches the main server application of GLaDOS, as a foreground process.
+This executable test script launches the main server application of GladOS, as a foreground process.
 It assumes `/bin/bash` points to your `sh`- or `bash`-compatible Unix shell.
 Before running it, make sure `python3` is in your path and that it invokes the Python version 3 executable.
-You should run this script from here, the top-level directory of the GLaDOS/ file hierarchy (it looks for the actual GLaDOS code in the `src/` subdirectory).
+You should run this script from here, the top-level directory of the GLaDOS/ file hierarchy (it looks for the actual GladOS code in the `src/` subdirectory).

 ## Usage of GladOS